 This half term, we’ll look at a local river to find out what lives there, where the river is going and how fast it’s travelling.
 At the river, we’ll collect water and soil samples and catch river creatures.
 Using our creativity, we’ll write journals as river travellers and journey on an imaginary boat to rivers around the world.
 We’ll make working models of water wheels, investigate the water cycle and use natural materials to make models that demonstrate river formation.
 Our descriptive river poetry will capture the movement of water, and we’ll mix watercolours to create beautiful paintings in art.
 Our map reading and research skills will help us to find out about world famous rivers.

 Help your child prepare for their project

-This project runs for the first half of the Spring term.
+The new project runs for the second half of the summer term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.